dedis/cosi/README.md

 they must of course be assigned different ports, e.g., 2000 and 2001 in the example above.

-## Checking the status of a cosigning group
+## Checking the Status of a Cosigning Group

 You may use the `cosi check` command to verify the availability and operation